There may come a time when we have to say a last goodbye to the childhood home.

 Another alternative is to have a ritual where you give your own blessing for the house.

-This is the next step in life, letting go of all that was happy and safe
+This is the next step in life, taking the energy of all that was happy and safe and protected into your heart to help you in your journey as an adult in the wide uncertain world.

 In fact, consider that you might be transferring feelings of sadness that your parents getting older, onto the house...